EpicEric/sandhole/book/src/exposing_your_first_service.md

 ssh -R 80:localhost:3000 server.com -p 2222
 ```

 Yep, that's it!
-Sandhole will log that HTTP is being served for you, and you can access the provided URL to see that your service is available to the public.
+Sandhole will log that HTTP is being served for you on a certain subdomain, and you can access the provided URL to see that your service is available to the public.

 For HTTP and HTTPS services, Websockets work out of the box.